V3RSE-RKZA/biolast/README.md

 - [ ] leveling up should increase stash space and max health.
 - [ ] add health regen over time.
 - [ ] more raid locations that require user to be a higher level to travel to, they should contain stronger NPCs and better scavenge loot. there could also be locations that require you to use a key.
+- [ ] can't type in channels but can use emotes
 - [x] ~~allow picking up of multiple items up to a max of like 4 items: `grab 10400 10401 10402`.~~ This was added with the migration to slash commands
 - [ ] `item` command should work with item ids: `t-item 10400`